vectronic/homebridge-nut/README.md

 * `connect_interval` is the NUT client connection attempt interval in seconds.
 Default is `5`.
 * `command_interval` is the NUT client delay interval between success requests in seconds.
 Default is `1`.
 * `ups_key_excludes` is a list of Nut configured UPS keys which should be ignored.
+* `disable_battery_service` is optional and should almost always be `false` which is the default.
+In rare circumstances where your UPS is not fully supported by NUT you may wish to disable this.

 # Help etc.